COSC360G28/Cointalk-react/Implementation.md

 ## 6. React Router for frontend urls

 To navigate the frontend urls React Router was used.
+React router checks the current url and returns the correct data based on that route.
 Routes were created in App.js to render a react component that represents a page.
 Here is the code that routes the url:
 ```javascript
     <BrowserRouter>
       <div className="App">